 The best way to keep your server secure is to keep it up to date.
-There are different kinds of updates: patches tend to address a single vulnerability; roll-ups are a group of packages that address several, perhaps related vulnerability, and service packs are updates to a wide range of vulnerabilities, comprised of dozens or hundreds of individual patches.
+There are different kinds of updates: patches tend to address a single vulnerability; roll-ups are a group of packages that address several, perhaps related vulnerabilities, and service packs are updates to a wide range of vulnerabilities, comprised of dozens or hundreds of individual patches.
 Keep in mind that the version of the OS is a type of update too, and using years-old server versions puts you well behind the security curve.
 If your production schedule allows it, you should configure automatic updates on your server.
 It’s much more dangerous, however, to leave a production system unpatched than to automatically update it.
 If at all possible, the updates should be staggered, so test environments receive them a week or so earlier, giving teams a chance to observe their behavior.

 3. NTP Configuration and Firewall Configuration

 3.1 Firewall Configuration on Windows Server

 If you’re building a web server, for example, you’re only going to want web ports (80 and 443) open to that server from the internet.
 If the server has other functions such as remote desktop (RDP) for management, they should only be available over a VPN connection.

-The Windows Server firewall is a decent built-in software firewall that allows configuration of port-based traffic from within the OS.
-On a stand alone server, the Windows Server firewall will at least provide some protection against network based attacks.
+The Windows Server firewall is a decent built-in software firewall that allows the configuration of port-based traffic from within the OS.
+On a stand-alone server, the Windows Server firewall will at least provide some protection against network-based attacks.

 4. Remote Access and Service Configuration